What are Supported Lodgings?

 You will be part of a team that also includes the young person’s key worker and other professionals – you will not be on your own.
-You will have access to the same extensive training that other Brighton & Hove foster carers benefit from and you will quickly feel part of our growing community through support groups and social events.
+You will have access to extensive training and you will quickly feel part of our growing community through support groups and social events.

 You will be allocated a key worker of your own who will meet with you regularly and you will have access to a 24/7 out-of-hours service.

-As a newly approved supported lodgings carer, you can expect to receive £238 per week rising to £261 after 5 years.
-The majority of young people in supported lodgings placements will provide their own meals but a few (16/17 year olds) may need to be given meals and you will receive an additional £20 per week for this.
+As a newly approved supported lodgings carer, you can expect to receive £248 per week rising to £271 after 5 years.
+The majority of young people in supported lodgings placements will provide their own meals but a few (16/17 year olds) may need to be given meals.
 Please click here to see how this compares to the fees and allowances for traditional foster care.

 What does the assessment process involve?

 The assessment will take approximately 3-4 months and will look at your lifestyle, finances and experience.
 Following your initial enquiry we will visit your home before completing statutory checks on you and members of your household.
 We will request references from family members and employers before compiling a comprehensive report which will be reviewed prior to you being approved.

 To learn more about the difference foster care and supported lodgings care has made to the life of a young person, click here for Bradley's Story